MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 When reading the Request-Id field, instead of using a Base64 decoder that would fail on illegal inputs they would look for the '-' in the ID, and use HASH_16 for the part before the '-' and HASH_8 for the id after the dash.
 These routines will be just as fast as a normal Base64 decoder.

+For the systems that also support the arbitrary properties collection the original string may be stored as `<trace-id>` or parent `<span-id>`.

 ### A multi-Tiered (variable sized) ID.